The Dempsey Cronin Memorial Invitational

 Good luck!

-On a side note go follow the Sacramento Urban Debate League on Twitter, Instagram and Facebook.
-It’s the UDL I am from.
-Also I want to be in the email chain.
+On a side note, go follow the Sacramento Urban Debate League on Twitter, Instagram, and Facebook.
+Also, I want to be in the email chain.
 My email is smsj8756@gmail.com thanks!

 Hey, I'm Chandra.
 I've done PF at the nat circuit and I have also done LD at the state/local levels.